GoogleCloudPlatform/cloud-hackathons/hacks/security-in-media/README.md

 > **Tip** For the bot management policies, you'll need expressions that use `request.path.matches()` and `token.recaptcha_session.score` values to match on.

-- Add a bot management rule to the policy to **allow** traffic if the url path matches `good-score.html` and has a score greater than 0.5.
+- Add a bot management rule to the policy to **allow** traffic if the url path matches `good-score.html` and has a score greater than 0.4.

-- Add a bot management rule to the policy to **deny** traffic with a 403 if the url path matches `bad-score.html` and has a score less than 0.5.
+- Add a bot management rule to the policy to **deny** traffic with a 403 if the url path matches `bad-score.html` and has a score less than 0.6.

 - Add a bot management rule to the policy to **redirect** traffic to Google reCAPTCHA if the url path matches `median-score.html` and has a score equal to 0.5.

 - Attach this reCAPTCHA security policy to the backend service of your Load Balancer. **Make sure it is available globally.**

+> **Note** Remember that since we're in testing mode, our score is fixed to 0.5.
+So we have to explicitly make sure we fail when going to `bad-score.html` and pass when going to `good-score.html`

 #### Validate Bot Management with Cloud Armor